TKCERT/pfFocus/README.md

 pfFocus currently supports the following configuration sections:

 * Basic system information
-* List of interfaces
+* List of interfaces, VLANs, bridges, gateways and static mappings
-* List of aliases
+* List of DHCP ranges and aliases
 * NAT rules with alias and interface resolution
 * Outbound NAT rules with alias and interface resolution
 * Filter rules with alias and interface resolution
+* DNS forwarder (DNSmasq) configuration
+* OpenVPN server and client configurations
+* Syslog and sysctl configuration

 ## Usage